bradenbest/image-viewer/img_viewer.md

 #### Drag 'n Drop -- mouse

 while the image is "open", you can drag it around with the mouse to pan instead of scrolling

+In Firefox, it's a little different.
+You have to click the image to toggle the dragging functionality on and off

 #### Image controls -- mouse